Elohzee/NES-CHR-Model/README.md

 ## Usage

 To load a CHR Model, you will need to create a CHRModel object.
 It will default to a new 4kb CHR.
-However, you can provide it with access to to external files by passing a string into the constructor upon creation.
+However, you can provide it with access to external files by passing a string into the constructor upon creation.
 The CHR data will be automatically loaded when the object is created.
 Index (0-3) refers to which of the NES' 4 available colors is intended to be displayed.
 You can use WritePixel(x, y, index); to write an individual pixel to the index array.
 When writing, keep in mind that NES CHR is always 128px wide, so that is the maximum x value.
 If you exceed this, it will simply wrap to the next row.
 You can save the file with SaveCHR(filename); which will output the index array to the file that is passed through (as string).
 You can load and edit both  *.chr  and *.nes ROM files.

 ## Example:
 ```C++